If you file a self assessment tax return online, you have until 31 January to get it done. Or, you risk a fine.

+Some taxpayers don't know what is turnover and how it affects your business.
 Turnover is the net sales generated by the business.
 In the above example, this would be the amount of sales for the books.

 Let's say you bought £150,000 worth of books in 2016/17.
 Business was really good, and you managed to sell everything.
 Your sales for the year totalled £250,000.

 Your gross profit would be £250,000 less £150,000.
 So, £100,000.

 However, you won't pay tax on the full £100,000.
 In addition to the cost of goods sold, HMRC also lets you deduct other expenses, called allowable expenses.
 These further reduce the amount of profits you pay tax on.

 To calculate your taxable profits, you'll need to deduct allowable expenses from your gross profit.